-When John started his store, he was managing his accounts payable with a few spreadsheets and an online banking portal.
+When John started his store, he was focusing on accounts payable management with a few spreadsheets and an online banking portal.
 He didn’t see the value in putting more effort into his payables process.
 “Shouldn’t I just focus on expanding my business?” he thought.
 But as months passed, he noticed that paying attention to accounts payable had a direct impact on his business.
 He could only keep up with his budgeting when he had a clear picture of who to pay and when to pay them.

-While spending time on accounts payable is important, the inefficiency of his process was eating away a huge chunk of his productivity.
+While spending time on accounts payable management is important, the inefficiency of his process was eating away a huge chunk of his productivity.
 His spreadsheets weren’t connected to his banking portal, and checking his information for accuracy meant a lot of switching back and forth between multiple apps.
 It would be much easier for John, if he could have his banking and accounting records in a single place, and access his payment functions from within his accounting environment.

 Contextual banking can help him do just that!